ibm-cloud-docs/overview/feedback.md

 # Submitting feedback
 {: #feedback}

 We want to hear from you!
-You can submit feedback for the {{site.data.keyword.Bluemix_notm}} team on the documentation or the console.
+You can submit feedback for the {{site.data.keyword.cloud_notm}} team on the documentation or the console.
 You can choose from a few different methods to provide feedback.
 {: shortdesc}

 ## Providing a content update with a pull request